-Name of the Meeting Trust Board of Directors Date of the Meeting 2 August 2022 Gill Ponder, Non-Executive Director / Chair of F&P Committee Director Lead Gill Ponder, Non-Executive Director / Chair of F&P Committee Contact Officer/Author Lee Bond, Chief Financial Officer r Title of the Report Finance & Performance Committee - Minutes of the meetings held on 20 April and 25 May 2022.
-Purpose of the Report and Executive Summary (to include recommendations) Minutes of the Finance & Performance Committee Meetings held on 20 April and 25 May 2022 and approved on 25 May and 22 June respectively.
-Background Information and/or Supporting Document(s) (if applicable) - Prior Approval Process □ TMB □ PRIMs □ Divisional SMT✓ Other: Finance &amp; Performance Committee Which Trust Priority does this link to □ Our People ✓ Quality and Safety □ Restoring Services □ Reducing Health Inequalities □ Collaborative and System Working □ Strategic Service Development and Improvement ✓ Finance □ Capital Investment □ Digital □ The NHS Green Agenda □ Not applicable Which Trust Strategic Risk(s) in the Board Assurance Framework (BAF) does this link to (see descriptions on page 2) To give great care: □ 1 - 1.1 ✓ 1 - 1.2 ✓ 1 - 1.3 ✓ 1 - 1.4 ✓ 1 - 1.5 ✓ 1 - 1.6 To be a good employer: □ 2 To live within our means: √ 3 - 3.1 □ 3 - 3.2 To work more collaboratively: √ 4 To provide good leadership: □ 5 □ Not applicable Financial implication(s) (if applicable) N/A Implications for equality, diversity and inclusion, including health inequalities (if applicable) N/A Recommended action(s) required □ Approval□ Discussion□ Assurance ✓ Information□ Review□ Other: Click here to enter text.
+Name of the Meeting Trust Board of Directors Date of the Meeting 2 August 2022 Director Lead Gill Ponder, Non-Executive Direct tor / Chair of F&P Committee Contact Officer/Author Lee Bond, Chief Financial Officer r Title of the Report Finance & Performance Comm held on 20 April and 25 May 20 ittee - Minutes of the meetings 22.
+Purpose of the Report and Executive Summary (to include recommendations) mance Committee Meetings held approved on 25 May and 22 June Background Information and/or Supporting Document(s) (if applicable) - Prior Approval Process □ TMB □ PRIMs □ Divisional SMT✓ Other: Finance & Performance Committee Which Trust Priority does this link to □ Our People ✓ Quality and Safety □ Restoring Services □ Reducing Health Inequalities □ Collaborative and System Working □ Strategic Service Development and Improvement ✓ Finance □ Capital Investment □ Digital □ The NHS Green Agenda □ Not applicable Which Trust Strategic Risk(s) in the Board Assurance Framework (BAF) does this link to (see descriptions on page 2) To give great care: □ 1 - 1.1 ✓ 1 - 1.2 ✓ 1 - 1.3 ✓ 1 - 1.4 ✓ 1 - 1.5 ✓ 1 - 1.6 To be a good employer: □ 2 To live within our means: √ 3 - 3.1 □ 3 - 3.2 To work more collaboratively: √ 4 To provide good leadership: □ 5 □ Not applicable Financial implication(s) (if applicable) N/A Implications for equality, diversity and inclusion, including health inequalities (if applicable) N/A Recommended action(s) required □ Approval□ Discussion□ Assurance ✓ Information□ Review□ Other: Click here to enter text.